junxit/us-congress-bills-114/metadata.md

 - 2015-01-13 — The Speaker designated the Honorable Lynn A. Westmoreland to act as Chairman of the Committee.
 - 2015-01-13 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H271)
 - 2015-01-13 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments, which had been debated earlier, and on which further proceedings had been postponed.
+- 2015-01-16 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.